One of our readers recently asked “What’s the difference between socialism and communism?” Our ‘Ask The Socialist’ column answers below.

 Instead of just a few utilities or basic services we would need to bring all the major companies – perhaps the top 200 in Australia – into public hands.
 That way you could control the economy and start to plan it to meet everyone’s basic needs and create a healthy, happy and sustainable society.

-Just as dawn is the transition of night to day, this new type of socialist society would be a transition from the poverty, misery and destruction of capitalism, to a higher form of society.
-Socialism would allow a flourishing development of science, technology, art and culture by freeing people from the rule of profit.
+Just as dawn is the transition of night to day, this new type of socialist society would be a transition from the poverty, misery and destruction of capitalism, to a higher form of classless society – communism.
+Under socialism classes would still exist but the development of science, technology, art and culture would free people from the rule of profit and begin to diminish class differences.

 The productivity and abundance developed in a socialist society would lead to a situation where production was organised in the famous way Karl Marx once described: “From each according to their ability, to each according their need”.
 This kind of society is what Marx meant when he used the word “communism”.

-In essence, socialism is a transitional form of society, a necessary phase as things develop into a genuinely cooperative communist society that allows everyone to reach their full potential.
+In essence, socialism is a transitional form of society, a necessary phase as things develop away from profit-driven capitalism towards a world where people’s needs are prioritised.
+Communism is the end goal, a genuinely cooperative and classless society that would allow everyone to reach their full potential.

 Do you have a question for The Socialist?